swapnilmj/web-vqd/readme.md

 Think of it as a supplement to your MySQL front-end tool (like [ phpMyAdmin ](http://www.phpmyadmin.net/) ).

-Please let me know if you find it useful.

-Swapnil Joshi

-swapnil [dot] gnu [at] gmail.com
+Why not try the [online demo](http://web-vqd.sourceforge.net/demo/) ?

-Sourceforge.net Project page: [ http://sourceforge.net/projects/web-vqd/
+Sourceforge.net project link (mirror): [ http://sourceforge.net/projects/web-vqd/
 ](http://sourceforge.net/projects/web-vqd/)

 ## Installation